Roseland Theatre (Nova Scotia): Viola Desmond case

 Artwork on the side of the theatre, commemorating the Viola Desmond case.

 Artwork on the external walls of the theatre marking the Viola Desmond case.

-Art work on the side of the theatre marking the Viola Desmond case.
+Artwork on the side of the theatre marking the Viola Desmond case.

 Art work from an art competition commemorating the Viola Desmond case.

 Viola Desmond was a successful and respected businesswoman who ran a Halifax-based beauty parlour and beautician school.
 She was driving through New Glasgow on November 8, 1946, on business trip when her car broke down.
 While her car was being repaired, she went to the Roseland to pass the time seeing a movie.
 The Roseland was showing the film The Dark Mirror, a psychological thriller starring Olivia de Havilland about good and evil twins.
 Desmond bought a ticket for the 7:00 pm show and – not knowing that the Roseland was racially segregated – asked for a downstairs seat as vision problems made it hard for her to see the screen from a distance.
 Desmond was sold an upstairs seat for 30 cents, which included the two-cent provincial tax.
 A downstairs ticket was 40 cents and the tax was a penny more.
 Desmond was told by usher Prima Davis that she did not have a downstairs ticket but when she returned to upgrade to an upstairs ticket the ticket seller Peggy Melanson told her, "I am sorry but I am not permitted to sell downstairs tickets to you people".
 Desmond decided to take her seat anyway and quietly found a seat near the front of the half-empty downstairs.
 The usher followed her and said "I told you to go upstairs".
 Desmond refused to move.
 The usher returned with the theatre manager, Henry MacNeil, son of the theatre's original owner who demanded that she leave.
 Desmond politely and repeatedly asked the manager to take her money to pay the extra for a downstairs ticket because of her eyesight.
 She refused to leave her seat and said she had a right to quietly enjoy the film like any other customer.
 MacNeil grew angry and left, returning with a police officer who ordered Desmond to leave.
 MacNeil and the policeman dragged the stoic Desmond up the aisle of the theatre and into the lobby inflicting numerous bruises.
 Her purse and shoe were ripped away in the process but returned to her by onlookers.